Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Kelvin-Helmholtz and Tearing Eigenmodes

-The versors $\check{\bb{k}}_{\rm h}$ characterizing the direction of fastest growth for the Elsasser numbers $\Lambda_\eta=\{1,10,10^2\}$ point in the direction $\theta_{\rm max} \simeq \theta_{\rm V}$ for the three rightmost panels in Fig.~(\ref{fig:s_max_pi}), see also Table~\ref{table:mri_pi_mode_data}.
-These modes feed off the shear in the velocity field of the corresponding primary MRI modes.
+For the Elsasser numbers $\Lambda_\eta=\{1,10,10^2\}$, the versors $\check{\bb{k}}_{\rm h}$ characterizing the direction of fastest growth point in the direction $\theta_{\rm max} \simeq \theta_{\rm V}$ for the three rightmost sets of panels in Fig.~(\ref{fig:s_max_pi}), see also Table~\ref{table:mri_pi_mode_data}.
+These modes, shown in the three rightmost (upper and lower) panels of Figure~\ref{fig:vorticity_current_no_background}, feed off the shear in the velocity field of the corresponding primary MRI modes.
 The velocity and vorticity fields show a periodic structure similar to what is expected from the stability analysis of a periodic set of equidistant vortex sheets distributed along the $\check{\bb{z}}$ direction and alternating sense according to $\pm \check{\bb{k}}_{\rm p}$.

 The mode structure in the velocity and vorticity fields, as well as the growth rates and lengthscales, associated with each value of $\Lambda_\eta$ are quantitatively insensitive to the value of the Elsasser number as long as $\Lambda_\eta \ge 1$ and $\Lambda_\nu \gg 1$, as discussed in Section~\ref{sec:asymptotia}.
+The structure of the current densities associated with these modes show some evolution as a function of $\Lambda_\eta > 1$.
+However, these modes are not intrinsically modified from pure Kelvin-Helmholtz modes since the amplitude of the fluctuations in the magnetic and current density fields is much smaller than the fluctuations in the velocity and vorticity fields.
+We thus conclude that the fastest parasitic modes correspond to Kelvin-Helmholtz modes for $\Lambda_\eta > 1$.
+In the limit $\Lambda_\eta \gg 1$, these correspond of course to the Kelvin-Helmholtz modes alluded to in \citet{GX94}.